-In the morning, we said goodbye to our deliciously cool room and drove to Panichiste resort to take the chairlift to the 7 Lake hike trailhead.
+In the morning, we said goodbye to our deliciously cool room and drove to Panichiste resort to take the chairlift to the Seven Rila Lakes hike trailhead.
 We got there just when the chairlift opened, but already the parking lot was filling up.
 Since it’s a very popular hike, the line for the chairlift can get ridiculously long, especially on summer weekends.
 So get there early.

-There are various huts in Rila National Park where you can spend the night (or more) if you like, but we decided to see the 7 lakes as a day trip.
+There are various huts in Rila National Park where you can spend the night (or more) if you like, but we decided to do the Seven Rila Lakes hike as a day trip.
 The lakes are located in a cirque, a sort of natural bowl surrounded by peaks and ridges.
-It took us about 4 hours to complete a hike around the lake-studded cirque.
+It took us about 4 hours to complete the hike around the lake-studded cirque.
 Even though there are trails that take you to the lakes and their shores, we choose to climb and gain the imposing ridgeline that forms the southern part of the cirque.